shenghanlin/shenghanlin.github.io/_pages/about.md

 <!-- Hanlin Sheng currently works at [Computational Interpretation Group](http://cig.ustc.edu.cn/hanlin/list.htm), the School of Earth and Space Sciences, University of Science and Technology of China, supervised by Prof. Xinming Wu.
 Hanlin does research in Geophysics and Artificial Intelligence. -->

 Hello!
-I'm a Deep Learning Researcher and Competitor with over 2 years experience, particularly in Computer Vision and Audio.
-My driving force?
-Making this world a better place with innovation of AI.

-Just like a detective, I find joy in dissecting complex research problems and crafting solutions through code, and math.
-My perseverance has led to the [authorship of 5 papers and co-authorship of 2 more](https://scholar.google.com/citations?user=zrxJCYIAAAAJ).
-Beyond academia, I thrive in competitions like Kaggle, DrivenData, etc. It's here that I became one of the youngest [Kaggle Grandmasters](https://kaggle.com/awsaf49), peaking at 5th (now 7th) out of 285K participants.
-I also take pride in open-source contributing on [GitHub](https://github.com/awsaf49), in platforms such as TensorFlow, Keras, HuggingFace, YOLOv5, etc.
+I'm a Geophysics With Deep Learning Researcher, particularly in Geophysical Interpretation and Deep Learning.
+My perseverance has led to the [authorship of 3 papers and co-authorship of 1](https://scholar.google.com/citations?user=nVlz0lEAAAAJ&hl=zh-CN).
+I currently work at [Computational Interpretation Group](http://cig.ustc.edu.cn/hanlin/list.htm), the School of Earth and Space Sciences, University of Science and Technology of China, supervised by Prof. Xinming Wu.

 <table style="border: none;">
   <tr style="border: none;">
     <td valign="top" style="border: none;">